 In front of the seat, you find a 15-inch TV touch screen located above a small footwell.
 The shared center armrest features a small table for drinks as well as the seat controls and the handset for inflight entertainment.

-With a push on a button, the seats recline 180 degrees into a full, flatbed.
+With a push of a button, the seats recline 180 degrees into a full, flatbed.
 The cushion feels soft, but the bed is very narrow between the armrests.
 If you are not teeny, you may well be forced to sleep on your side.
 This is still preferable to the angled seats that are offered by most carriers on Hawaii-bound routes.
-There is a lack of storage on these flights which means you need to keep your bags in the overhead bins and you may need to climb over your neighbor to access your bits and pieces.
+There is a lack of storage on these flights which means you need to keep your bags in the overhead bins, and you may need to climb over your neighbor to access your bits and pieces.

-There is also a lack of privacy, especially in the four abreast center section.
+There is also a lack of privacy, especially in the four-abreast center section.
 Due to the alternate forward/backward configuration, passengers look directly into each other seats.
 Not ideal!
 There is also no privacy divider between passengers sitting next to each other

 Best Business Class seats?